marwynnsomridhivej/uconnsmashbot/cogs/README.md

 # Commands
 Commands are sorted into **[cogs](#cogs)**, which are essentially groups of commands.
-The discord.py library uses cogs as a way of organising similar commands together so that the final file won't be a billion lines long.
+The discord.py library uses cogs as a way of organising similar commands together so that the main script won't be a billion lines long.

 Each command can be invoked using its name or aliases, which will be listed below.
 Some commands have convenient aliases that will save you some time.

+Some commands will have subcommands, which are additional commands that are passed as the second argument to the command.
+This will make more sense as you read this page.

 ## Documentation Syntax
 To simplify things, I've made a chart that tells you what exactly the argument syntax means